-The campaign had ended most disastrously for Congress.
 They saw now the futility of trying to conquer Canada.
 They were not able to keep their own territory unscathed.
-The Hartford Convention led in opposition to the continuance of the war with open threats of the secession of New England if it went on longer.
-The time had come when peace on any terms was a necessity for the party in power at Washington, and peace was agreed to by Clay and the other American Commissioners at Ghent, and which they made without acquiring one of the points on which the war had been declared.
+The Hartford Convention led in opposition to the continuance of the war, with open threats of the secession of New England if it went on longer.
+The time had come when peace on any terms was a necessity for the party in power at Washington.
+Peace was agreed to by Clay and the other American Commissioners at Ghent, which they made without acquiring one of the points on which the war had been declared.
 The last incident of the war had been the capture of the frigate President by the British frigate Endymion near New York, in January, 1815.

-The greatest and best equipped and best disciplined army the United States had been able to assemble had been utterly defeated and driven out of the Province by a far smaller force of British regular troops and militia.
-Better or braver soldiers never faced an enemy than those heroic regiments of regulars and those gallant militiamen and Indians who served under General Drummond in 1814, and those skilful officers who assisted with their counsels and carried out all the plans of the campaign for the defence of the frontier.
+The greatest, best equipped, and best disciplined army the United States had been able to assemble had been utterly defeated and driven out of the Province by a far smaller force of British regular troops and militia.
+Better or braver soldiers never faced an enemy than those heroic regiments of regulars, those gallant militiamen and Indians who served under General Drummond in 1814, and those skilful officers who assisted with their counsels and carried out all the plans of the campaign for the defence of the frontier.

-When the enemy retired from Fort Erie winter was at hand, and there was great vapouring and threatenings on the other side of a fresh invasion, but General Brown had had enough of it, and no attempt was made to molest Canada again, and when the news reached America of the conclusion of the treaty of peace at Ghent, the United States were only too happy to know that things were left in statu quo and that the threatened secession of Federal New England was timely prevented.
+When the enemy retired from Fort Erie winter was at hand, and there were great vaporing and threatenings on the other side of a fresh invasion, but General Brown had had enough of it, and no attempt was made to molest Canada again.
+When the news reached America of the conclusion of the treaty of peace at Ghent, the United States were only too happy to know that things were left in statu quo, and that the threatened secession of Federalist New England was timely prevented.

-Canada was not so well pleased at the articles for restoring territory to each of the belligerents, for the British held in their possession the one-third part of the State of Maine, Fort Niagara on the Niagara frontier.
-Fort Michilimacinac, Isle Joseph, and some other minor points.
-The Americans on their side did not hold a foot of British territory, while the Indians of the west, who had kept hopes of the recovery of the Ohio boundary and the lands swindled from them by the so-called treaty of Grenville, were disappointed in the terms of the treaty, but had to comply with it.
+Canada was not so well pleased at the articles restoring territory to each of the belligerents, for the British held in their possession the one-third part of the State of Maine, Fort Niagara on the Niagara frontier, Fort Michilimacinac, Isle Joseph, and some other minor points.
+The Americans on their side did not hold a foot of British territory, while the Indians of the west, who had hopes of the recovery of the Ohio boundary and the lands swindled from them by the so-called treaty of Grenville, were disappointed in the terms of the treaty, but had to comply with it.